 It provides a way for underrepresented groups to have a say, and fosters group cohesiveness and transparency.

-A decision-poll proposal can be made by a committee or working group (or representative) at an All-KWT meeting.
+A decision-poll proposal can be made by an individual or working group at an All-KWTMA meeting.
 It should be clear, concrete, and easily shareable.

 Things to include: